AlexxIT/SmartScaleConnect/README.md

 A good format for human-readable text.
 The time inside the file is always your local time.
 Well-supported in MS Office.
 It is convenient to build quick analytics there.

-You can use [CSV] file or HTTP-link as source and CSV file as destination:
+You can use [CSV] file or HTTP-link as source and CSV file or HTTP-link as destination:

 ```yaml
 sync_csv: